CsatiZoltan/t8code-wiki/Installation.md

 ## Installation

-### Clone the repository
+### Clone the repository or download latest release

-To install t8code from github on a linux machine, first clone the repository, for example with
+To install t8code from github on a linux machine, first clone the repository or download the latest release, for example with

 ```bash
 git clone https://github.com/holke/t8code